Woman dead in West Jordan drive-by shooting

 Public safety dispatchers say police officers were dispatched to 7800 S. Jaguar Drive (2700 West) at 8:59 a.m. on a 911 call reporting gunshots.

 West Jordan police Sgt.
 Joe Monson said the woman, whose identity was not immediately released, was driving northbound on Jaguar Drive when at least one shot was fired into her car.
-Her car crashed into a wall a short distance later.
+Her car crashed into a wall and a tree a short distance later.

 Monson confirmed the woman was found dead at the scene.